bosbase/gdscript-sdk/docs/CACHE_API.md

 # Cache API - GDScript SDK

 BosBase caches combine in-memory storage with persistent database copies.
-Each cache instance is safe to use in single-node or multi-node (cluster) mode: nodes read from FreeCache first, fall back to the database if an item is missing or expired, and then reload FreeCache automatically.
+Each cache instance is safe to use in single-node or multi-node (cluster) mode: nodes read from first, fall back to the database if an item is missing or expired, and then reload automatically.

 The GDScript SDK exposes the cache endpoints through `pb.caches`.
 Typical use cases include: